Vipplynn/Vipplynn/README.md

 - 🌱 Interested in **web dev**, **software engineering**, and **machine learning**
 - 💡 Currently building: `CookCompass` – hands-free recipe web app with TTS + translation
 - 🚀 I’ve placed Top 3 at hackathons like **Mountain Madness** and **Bank Hacks**
-- 🎮 Fun fact: I produce music and create digital illustrations in my free time
+- 🎮 Fun fact: I produce music and create digital illustrations in my free time.
+I love to boulder and play volleyball.

 ---